Pont Neuf Paris Image of Pont Neuf and Eiffel Tower at night Paris France

 Pont Neuf Paris has long inspired artists, and has been depicted in paintings by the likes of JMW Turner, Pierre-Auguste Renoir (pictured) and Claude Monet (possibly his grimmest ever painting).

 In 1985, the Pont Neuf was also famously wrapped in fabric by Christo and Jeanne-Claude, who later went on to wrap the Arc de Triomphe in 2021.
+Now, in 2026, it is the central part of the La Caverne du Pont Neuf installation – essentially turning the bridge into a cave – by JR.

 What To See At Pont Neuf Paris